Insights & Hubs | EPS Learning

 “SPIRE has been instrumental in changing our school!” said Angela H. Disney, Learning Loss Interventionist, Corbin Primary School.
 “We’re very thankful for how much it has helped our students.”
 Disney said educators were excited about the remarkable progress they saw, the improved ability to diagnose where students need help, the direction and support for teachers throughout implementation, and the convenience and power of data tracking.

 Using ESSER funds, Corbin ISD hired new interventionists like Disney from within the ranks of their own established educators, asking them to implement SPIRE and track the data.
-The interventionists quickly observed major improvements across the board; for example, a number of striving third-grade students, who had been affected by interrupted learning during the pandemic and were held back from fourth grade, progressed quickly to tier one level after using Sounds Sensible.
+The interventionists quickly observed major improvements across the board; for example, a number of striving third-grade students, who had been affected by interrupted learning during the pandemic and were held back from fourth grade, progressed quickly to tier one level after using SPIRE Foundations: Sounds Sensible.
 “It totally changed the course for them,” said Disney.
-“By taking these students through the Sounds Sensible curriculum, teachers were able to fix big issues before they became much bigger problems, helping these striving students become successful readers.”
+“By taking these students through the SPIRE Foundations: Sounds Sensible curriculum, teachers were able to fix big issues before they became much bigger problems, helping these striving students become successful readers.”

 "SPIRE has been instrumental in changing our school!”